Executive Board Member Descriptions

 Treasurer The treasurer has the responsibility for the funds of ORABA.
 The treasure manages annual fees, non-profit status, payment to speakers, taxes, and more.
 See full description here.

 Miriam Arellano is a Latina BCBA who is passionate about providing neurodivergent-affirming and culturally responsive ABA services.
-She is a the clinical director for Life Skills Autism Academy in Gresham, and has been in the field for 8 years.
+She is the area director of clinical services for Centria Autism for all PNW centers, and has been in the field for 8 years.
 Miriam recently presented a poster at Puerto Rico ABA conference on her research on the experiences of bilingual ABA clinicians.
 Her long-term career goals include creating a series of CEUs for Spanish-speaking ABA clinicians on culturally responsive practices with limited English proficiency (LEP) families, advocating to make ABA accessible for other diagnoses, and create a mentorship network for Spanish-speaking BCBAs.

 Jennifer has worked in the field of ABA for over 15 years.
 She is a BCBA with a Master of Arts in Special Education.
 She has worked in the home, clinic, and school environments with children ranging from toddler to high school.
 Jennifer currently works for Portland Public Schools as a Behavior Analyst, providing ABA services for students, training special education staff on the use of ABA in the classroom, and consulting with general education teachers and special education teachers on strategies to use for behavior management.
 Jennifer is also an adjunct faculty member with the Oregon Institute of Technology’s ABA graduate program.
 Jennifer is currently a board member on the Behavior Analyst Regulatory Board, was previously Vice President for ORABA, and received the 2022 ORABA Award for the Advancement of Behavior Analysis.